DonghaoWu/MERN-template-application/README.md

 $ npm run dev
 ```

-- Then you can get this in http://localhost:3000/, and you can register, login and logout, you can find the new user in MongoDB Altas.
+- Then you can get this in http://localhost:3000/, now you can register, login and logout, you can find the new user in MongoDB Altas.

 <p align="center">
 <img src="./assets/105.png" width=85%>
 </p>

-- Sometime you will have this bug
+- If you have this bug

 <p align="center">
 <img src="./assets/104.png" width=85%>